u5564556/Integrated-Building-Services-Network/README.md

 between lighting devices and DALI interfaces.

-The source code folder is about creating a new KAA lighting control test application based on KAA platform and get the local device changed when lighting application sendign commands.
+The source code folder is about creating a new KAA lighting control test application based on KAA platform and get the local device changed when lighting application sending commands.